-type can be used to control whether or not every point in the plot is given a symbol.
-For example, 'with lp pi 3' will draw line segments through every data point, but will only place a symbol on every 3rd point.
-A negative value for pointinterval will erase the portion of line segment that passes underneath the symbol.
+pi N or pi -N tells gnuplot to only place a symbol on every Nth point.
+A negative value for N will erase the portion of line segment that passes underneath the symbol.
 The size of the erased portion is controlled by set pointintervalbox.